Patients Rights and Responsibilities

-- Signing the leaving "Against Medical Advice" form if you insisted on leaving against medical advice.
+- Sign the "Discharge against Medical Advice" form if you insisted on leaving against medical advice.

 - Make all necessary precautions not to infect others in case you were told that you have a contagious disease and you should inform your spouse/immediate family about the disease.

 - Provide accurate and complete information concerning your present complaints, past illnesses, hospitalizations, medications and other matters relating to your health.